GlenHughes/rustynerds-api/README.md

-# Rusty Rcon Tool
+# Rusty Nerds API

-Todo
+- Node JS Express API to handle running commands on the Rust servers and fetching player stats